10 tips riding an E-bike in winter

 Your hands are out front in the wind and as the temperature gets cooler the first thing you most likely will need is a good pair of gloves to keep your pinkies warm.
 Depending on where you live I could see you using gloves year rounds, especially during brisk morning rides.

 Choose a pair of gloves with a windshield outer layer to cut the wind.
 Having two pairs of gloves on hand is ideal when temperatures vary.
 Two-layer gloves are also ideal one layer for warmth and one layer for water and wind protection.
 Here is a good pair of waterproof thermal gloves from Amazon that will keep your fingers warm and dry.
+If you are in a really cold climate and still have a tendency to get cold hands Bar Mitts available from Amazon will keep your hands warm in very cold temperatures.

 Anti Glare Sunglasses or Goggles